 |22 Jeff Palumbo|

-Jeff Palumbo, a nine-year coaching veteran at the Division I level, was named assistant coach and recruiting coordinator at East Carolina University on July 1, 2014.
+Jeff Palumbo, a 10-year coaching veteran at the Division I level, will open his second year as an assistant coach and recruiting coordinator at East Carolina University – a position he began on July 1, 2014.

-Following coaching stints at George Mason (2006-08), UCF (2009-11) and Virginia Commonwealth (2012-14), Palumbo will oversee all aspects of the Pirates' recruiting efforts, serve as the base running and infield coach, while assisting Godwin with the hitters.
+Following coaching stints at George Mason (2006-08), UCF (2009-11) and Virginia Commonwealth (2012-14), Palumbo oversees all aspects of the Pirates' recruiting efforts, serves as the base running and infield coach, while assisting Godwin with the hitters.

-During the last three seasons with the Rams, Palumbo has mentored three ABCA/Rawlings All-East Region and six all-conference selections, while helping the program rank among the NCAA leaders in seven key statistical categories.
+Prior to coming to ECU, Palumbo had mentored three ABCA/Rawlings All-East Region and six all-conference selections with the Rams, while helping the program rank among the NCAA leaders in seven key statistical categories.

 In 2014, Palumbo's club saw a dramatic increase in its offensive numbers from the year before where they stood among the Atlantic 10 (top-3) and NCAA (top-50) leaders in scoring (6.3 rpg/29th), runs (357/33rd), average (.292/36th), hits (589/38th) and on-base percentage (.373/47th).
 Five players earned All Atlantic-10 honors and were led offensively by a quartet of second-team performers in Chris Ayers, Bill Cullen, Joey Cujas and Vimael Machin.